dreamcat4/docker-images/irc/README.md

 ### Quickstart

-For the most part, you just need to set new usernames / passwords for your own personal irc accounts.
+For the most part, you just need to set new username & password(s) for your own personal irc accounts.
 However these same logins are referenced across multiple programs / multiple configuration files.

 * Create a new container of `dreamcat4/irc` image, with bind:mounted volumes for the `/config` and `/irc` folders
 * Start the container

-* Point your web browser to https://CONTAINER_IP:6697
+* Point your web browser to `https://CONTAINER_IP:6697`
-  * Log into znc web interface with initial username: 'znc' and password: 'znc'
+  * Log into znc web interface with initial username: `znc` and password: `znc`

 * Click 'Manage Users'
-  * Click 'Clone' button for 'znc' user
+  * Click 'Clone' button for `znc` user
     * To give your own real nickname, and choose a new password
     * Click 'Clone and Return' button

-* After saving new user, click 'Edit' again, and Select 'admin' checkbox to make yourself the admin user
+* After saving new user, click 'Edit' again, and In the 'Flags' section, select 'admin' checkbox to make yourself the admin user
-* Logout as user 'znc'
+* Logout as user `znc`
 * Log back in as your own nickname, with your new password

 * Click 'Manage Users' again
-  * Delete the initial 'znc' user account
+  * Delete the initial `znc` user account

-  * Click 'Clone' button for 'supybot' user
+  * Click 'Clone' button for `supybot` machine account
     * Again to give your bot its own nickname, and choose a unique password for it
-    * Delete new initial 'supybot' account
+    * Delete the previous `supybot` machine account

+* You should be left with 2 znc user accounts.
+1 admin status account of `YOUR_IRC_NICKNAME`.
+Plus 1 machine account of `YOUR_IRC_BOT_NICKNAME`.

 * Stop the container
 * Navigate to the bind:mounted volume /config